tirkarp/covid19-resource-library/mobility/safegraph/README.md

 ## [Social Distancing Metrics](https://docs.safegraph.com/docs/social-distancing-metrics)

-Social Distancing Metrics is a dataset that summarizes the population movement aggregated by home census block groups (CBG), as opposed to individual POI in _Weekly Patterns_.
+Social Distancing Metrics is a dataset that summarizes the population movement aggregated by home census block groups, as opposed to individual POI in _Weekly Patterns_.
 It contains information _such as (non-exhaustive)_:

 - distance traveled from home
 - amount of time a device is at home